 Parameter Description

 value Specifies whether data should be encrypted.
 This parameter is used in conjunction with the TrustServerCertificate DBParm.
 Values are:

 • 0

 (Default) No encryption occurs.

 • 1

-If TrustServerCertificate is not set, encryption occurs only if there is a verifiable server certificate.
-If TrustServerCertificate is set, encryption always occurs, but may use a self-signed server certificate.
+Parameter Description If TrustServerCertificate is not set, encryption occurs only if there is a verifiable server certificate.
+If TrustServerCertificate is set, encryption always occurs, but may use a self-signed server certificate. arways occurs, out may use a sen signed server ceremente.